 Studio photographers will appreciate that the Canon 1Ds Mark II (unlike the M50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Which of the two cameras – the Canon 1Ds Mark II or the Canon M50 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1Ds Mark II: